 How are pension contributions and payouts different for Law Enforcement Officers compared to other federal employees?

 What is a “High-3” Average Salary and why does it matter to your retirement as a Law Enforcement Officer?

 Does your overtime pay factor into your retirement savings and pension?

-How much of your retirement payouts, like pension, special supplement, and TSP, taxed?
+How much of your retirement payouts, like pension, special supplement, and TSP, are taxed?

 For answers to these and other questions regarding retirement as a Federal Law Enforcement Officer, click into the questions and answers section below.
 If you don’t find an answer to your question(s), click over to our "Benefits" page.
 There, you’ll find a broader range of topics related to federal government benefits and federal employee retirement.
 Or, you can contact us directly to speak to an expert today.